FRESNO, Calif. (KFSN) -- California Highway Patrol officers have recorded at least 53 accidents Friday just in the Fresno area.

 The rain also caused water to rapidly rise.
 In Central Fresno, street flooding backed into two homes.
 Firefighters say city workers are out with pumps trying to drain the water before it becomes a bigger problem from neighbors and drivers

 "Inside the house, it's about ankle deep," Fresno Fire Capt.
 Jeff Harsh said.
-"We've got a couple feet here in the front yard." null
+"We've got a couple feet here in the front yard."

 CHP officers respond to dozens of crashes across Fresno as holiday travel ramps up